 1. Personal Loans

 You can get a personal loan from friends, family, an institution or even a crowdfunding site.
 They can range in size and term length as the industry is growing and changing, adding more personal loan choices.
 The higher your credit score, the lower the interest rate you will likely qualify for.
-(If you are not sure what your credit profile is like, you can get a free credit report summary, updated monthly, from Credit.com.)
+(If you are not sure what your credit profile is like, you can get a free credit report summary, updated every 14 days, from Credit.com.)
 It’s important to make sure you create a repayment plan you can afford and compare your options.
 An installment loan is when you take out a certain amount of money and pay it back in monthly chunks.

 2. Equity Loans